Episode 3

 Speaker C:

-It's hella kids who doing this and that and their parents is like.
+It's hella kids who doing this and that and their parents is like, you get to learn people.

 Speaker C: